-Inflammation is generally recognized by one or more of the following; heat, redness, swelling and pain.
-These are caused by and increase blood supply to an infected or injured area.
-This is a normal immune response and is the body’s defense mechanism for removing harmful toxins, pathogens, irritants and damaged cells.
+You can generally recognize inflammation by one or more of the following; heat, redness, swelling and pain.
+These are a result an increase of blood supply to an infected or injured area.
+This is a normal immune response and is the body's defense mechanism for removing harmful toxins, pathogens, irritants and damaged cells.
 Basically, the inflammatory cells isolate the problem and help to heal tissue.

-However, if inflammation goes unchecked or becomes chronic, your body remains on high-alert which causes strain to many organs and systems over time.
+However, if unchecked or becomes chronic, your body remains on high-alert which causes strain to many organs and systems over time.

-Diseases such as heart disease, stroke, diabetes, Alzheimer’s, kidney disease, chronic lower respiratory disease, autoimmune disorders and cancer are linked back to chronic and often invisible inflammation.
+Chronic, and often invisible inflammation, shows up often with diseases such as heart disease, stroke, diabetes, Alzheimer's, kidney disease, chronic lower respiratory disease, autoimmune disorders and cancer.

-In addition, inflammation is also thought to be the cause for these common health challenges:
+In addition, it is linked to these common health challenges:

 - body aches and pains

 - skin outbreaks